Live from the Southern Command in sunny South Florida.

 And despite that, the government continues to prop up the manufacture and sales of electric cars, beginning with lithium mines and ending with electric vehicle charging stations.

-The bottom line here is that this TV station in Grand Rapids, Michigan, is now granted this is in auto country, and you might find an allegiance to the standard automobile industry there, but so you have to account for that in the story.
+The bottom line here is that this TV station in Grand Rapids, Michigan, now, granted, this is in auto country, and you might find an allegiance to the standard automobile industry there.

-Uh and it's just another in a long and never-ending list of failures.
+And it's just another in a long and never-ending list of failures.

-Now the point is that the government is spending all this, not the electric car industry.
+Now, the point is that the government is spending all this, not the electric car industry.

-But the point of the story is that nobody in terms of real numbers wants these.
+But the point of the story is that nobody, in terms of real numbers, wants these.

 This is my point.